klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

    This area is configured in RAMSIN with 60x60x45 points (x,y,z), 20 km of horizontal resolution (surface) and is centered at 22.6S, 45.2W.
 The test only allows it to run for 24 hours of forecast.
 After the end of the round, one can verify the behavior of the model by comparing the results that were produced and are in {YOUR_BIN_AREA}/dataout/POST with those stored in the {YOUR_BIN_AREA}/dataout/POST_COMPARE area.
 To look at the outputs (GRADS/CTL format) you need to know how to use grads software

-> WARNING: Make sure your environment is tuned to use the packages installed in the pre-requirements (PATH and LD_LIBRARY_PATH) To look at the outputs (GRADS/CTL format) you need to know how to use grads software..
+> WARNING: Make sure your environment is tuned to use the packages installed in the pre-requirements (PATH and LD_LIBRARY_PATH).
+To look at the outputs (GRADS/CTL format) you need to know how to use grads software.

 ```bash
 cd {YOUR_BIN_AREA}